CARecSys/CAPRI/README.md

 - Add the impact of **fusions** when running models
 - Some parameters e.g. topK should be selected by user
 - Unify utils in Models and Modes/GeoSoCa
+- We will need a pre-processing stage for unifying Utils methods